globalhawk04/gen-engine/README.md

 ---

 ## 🧠 How It Works
-Unlike standard LLMs which hallucinate physical specifications, We Use a **Hardware-Aware architecture**.
+Unlike standard LLMs which hallucinate physical specifications, OpenForge uses a **Hardware-Aware architecture**.
 It grounds its creativity in reality by using Computer Vision to read datasheets, Python simulations to validate flight physics, and OpenSCAD to generate physical geometry.

 ### The "Self-Healing" Loop
 The core differentiator is the **Optimization Agent**.
 If the sourced parts fail the physics simulation (e.g., TWR < 1.5), the system doesn't error out.
 It *reasons* about the failure, swaps components (e.g., "Upgrade motors from 2207 to 2306"), and re-simulates until it passes.